-Pavé d’Auge is a generic name for a square, flat, washed-rind cheeses made in the Auge area of France.
+Pavé d’Auge is a generic name for square, flat, washed-rind cheeses made in the Auge area of Normandy, France.

-The cheeses are semi-soft made from raw cow’s milk.
-They are square, about 5 inches (12 1/2 cm) long on each side, about 2 1/4 inches (6 cm) thick, and weigh around 1 pound (450 g.)
+The cheeses are semi-soft.
+They are square, about 12 ½ cm (5 inches) long on each side, about 6 cm (2 ¼ inches) thick, and weigh around 450 g (1 pound).
 The rind is orangish-red.
 Inside, the cheese has tiny holes in it.

-It takes 6 US quarts (6 litres) of milk to make 1 cheese.
+They are made from made from raw milk from cows.
+It takes 6 litres (6 US quarts) of milk to make 1 cheese.
 They are aged 2 to 4 months.
 Mini-ones are also made now, aged about 1 month.

-Regarding the synonyms, Auge is a name for the specific area; Moyaux is the name of the canton, du Plessis is the name of a producer that makes it, Trouville is the name of a village on the Normandy coast..
+You will also see Pavé de Moyaux, Pavé de Trouville, Pavé du Plessis.
+Auge is a name for the specific area; Moyaux is the name of the canton, du Plessis is the name of a producer that makes it, Trouville is the name of a village on the Normandy coast.